 Do you interact well with people around you?
 Research indicates that successful entrepreneurs do; actually, they do it better than most.

-You’ve likely noticed that some people have that ‘Je ne sais quoi’ or ‘likeability’ factor that draws others to them like bee’s to honey.
-And while you don’t have to be a social butterfly, social competence is a skill set that you must develop if you want to be successful.
+You’ve likely noticed that some people have that ‘Je ne sais quoi’ or like, know and trust factor that draws others to them like bee’s to honey.
+And while you don’t have to be a social butterfly, social competence is a skill set you must develop if you want to be successful.

-Becoming better at social interaction will help you form strategic alliances and enable you to build faster and stronger through collaboration.
+Improving social interactions will help you form strategic alliances and enable you to build faster and stronger through collaboration.
 Researchers have found that social competence plays a pivotal role in entrepreneurs’ success due to the fact that:

-The future is bright.
-While all entrepreneurs may not have desired levels of mental thought process or social competence, the great news is that cognitive skills can be taught and social competence can be learned.
+While all entrepreneurs may not have desired levels of mental or social competence, the great news is that cognitive skills can be taught and social competence can be learned.

 Your thoughts and personality can be developed and rewired to prevent continuous epic fails.